danurna/ResizableEmbeddedView/README.md

 # ResizableEmbeddedView

 Showcasing a resizable SwiftUI View inside a UIStackView.
-Dig through the code and play around to learn more about this use case
+Dig through the code and play around to learn more about this use case.

 Here's how this sample app looks like: